RiverRuby/digital-garden/content/Semaphore.md

 		)
 ```

 What is Poseidon?
-It is a[ZK-friendly hash function](https://www.poseidon-hash.info/).
+It is a [ZK-friendly hash function](https://www.poseidon-hash.info/).
 This means it is less computationally expensive to prove statements about Poseidon hashes than about standard hash functions.
 I think we will do away with this notion of "ZK-friendly hash functions" in 2024 and onwards with innovations like [[Binius]].
 But Poseidon is the best we've had so far, and current Semaphore uses it.

 Despite using Semaphore in many different projects, I'm not quite sure what this intermediate `secret` accomplishes.
 I think there's some connections to RLN, which only uses the identityNullifier.
 But I am unsure, and no Semaphore doc I've found explains this.
 I also am not sure why we need an `identityTrapdoor`, and I also have found no docs that explain this.